Technology Tales

 22nd December 2019

 The biggest example of the latter is the move away from film photography to digital image capture.
-There still are film photographers but they largely depend on older cameras since very few are made any more.
-My own transition came later than others but I hardly use film any more and a lack of replacement parts for cameras that are more than fifteen years old only helps to keep things that way.
-Another truth is that digital photography makes me look at my images more critically and that helps for some continued improvement.
+There still are film photographers who largely depend on older cameras, since very few are made any more.
+While my own transition came later than others, I hardly use film any more, and a lack of replacement parts for cameras that are more than fifteen years old only helps to keep things that way.
+Another truth is that digital photography makes me look at my images more critically, which helps me improve.

-If you read photography magazines, you get the sense that mirrorless cameras have captured a lot of the limelight and that especially is the case with the introduction of full frame models.
-Some writers even are writing off the chances of SLR’s remaining in production though available model ranges remain extensive in spite of the new interlopers.
-Whatever about the departure of film, the possible loss of SLR’s with their bright optical viewfinders (OVF’s) does make me a little emotional since they were the cameras that so many like me aspired to owning during my younger years and the type has served me well over the decades.
+If you read photography magazines, you get the sense that mirrorless cameras have captured a lot of the limelight, and that especially is the case with the introduction of full frame models.
+Some writers even are writing off the chances of SLR's remaining in production, though available model ranges remain extensive despite the new interlopers.
+Whatever about the departure of film, the possible loss of SLR's with their bright optical viewfinders (OVF's) does make me a little emotional since they were the cameras that, so many like me aspired to owning during my younger years and the type has served me well over the decades.

 Olympus OM-D E-M10 Mark III